TAKAKING22/basic-coding-test/mysql.md

 +-----------------+
 ```

-## Q12 : Now, you wants to see a list of member_name and team_name.
+## Q12 : Now, you want to see a list of member_name and team_name.
 Write an SQL query to meet the requirement, like below.

 ```sql
 +--------------------+-----------+